 The 1,285-MW Xayaburi and 240-MW Don Sahong dams have no JAPs.

-The Luang Prabang dam, meanwhile, is the fifth project that was put forward to the MRC’s prior consultation in October 2019.
-According to the MRC, the Luang Prabang dam has been developed by the Luang Prabang Power Company Limited, a company established by the Lao government and PetroVietnam Power Corporation under their 2007 MOU.
+The Luang Prabang dam, meanwhile, is the fifth project submitted to the MRC’s prior consultation in October 2019.
+According to the MRC, the Luang Prabang dam was developed by Luang Prabang Power Company Limited, a company established under the Lao government and PetroVietnam Power Corporation’s 2007 MOU.

-Located around 25 km north of Luang Prabang town, the project will have an installed capacity of 1,460 MW, generating power set to be sold to Thailand from 2027 onwards, the MRC cited information provided in the notification documents.
+Located around 25 km north of Luang Prabang town, the project will have an installed capacity of 1,460 MW, with power to be sold to Thailand from 2027 onward, according to MRC, citing notification documents.

 During the wrap-up session of the prior consultation for the Luang Prabang project, which ended in June 2020, it was reported that Thailand, Cambodia, and Viet Nam had requested Lao PDR to conduct “rigorous” transboundary impact assessments and enhance proposed measures to mitigate potential adverse impacts from the proposed dam.

-While appreciating the Lao government’s submission of the project for prior consultation and its cooperation, and recognising Lao’s sovereignty and rights in making a decision towards the dam development, they had requested that Laos take “due account” of their recommendations outlined in their Official Reply Form, the MRC noted.
+While appreciating the Lao government’s submission of the project for prior consultation and cooperation, and recognising Laos’ sovereignty and rights to decide on the dam development, the MRC noted that it had requested that Laos take “due account” of its recommendations outlined in its Official Reply Form.

 Thailand, meanwhile, said; “There is a proposal to Lao PDR and project developer to establish an Endowment Fund and determine transboundary impact mitigation measures in terms of socio-economic, livelihood and environment.”

 In March last year, Xinhua reported on the progress of the Luang Prabang project and that its preparatory work was already 80 per cent complete.
-Among the preparatory work was the construction of an 11-km access road, a 500-metre bridge over the Mekong River, three temporary ports, as well as some transmission lines and a small electricity station.
+Among the preparatory work was the construction of an 11-km access road, a 500-metre bridge over the Mekong River, three temporary ports, transmission lines, and a small electricity station.

-About 69 per cent of compensation payments to people who had to give up their land or other property to the project were also already made at that time, according to Xinhua.
+About 69 per cent of compensation payments to people who had to give up their land or other property for the project had already been made at that time, according to Xinhua.

 And in April this year, the Chinese company was reported to have begun to prepare for construction on the Pak Lay dam, an official at the Energy and Mines Department of Xayaburi province told Radio Free Asia.

 The developer has been preparing to build an access road, a workers’ camp, and a power source at the site since late 2021, RFA was told by the same official who declined to be named.
-The pre-construction phase was moving ahead, but Laos and the company’s officials had not yet met with the residents who have been potentially affected by the dam, RFA reported as told by the same official.
+The pre-construction phase was underway, but Laos and the company’s officials had not yet met with residents who may be affected by the dam, RFA reported, citing the same official.

 This is similar to the Pak Beng dam, the third in the line.
-China Datang Overseas Investment, the developer of the Pak Beng Dam, was reported by the same news agency that it began moving machinery to prepare the dam site and to set up workers’ camps in this same month.
+China Datang Overseas Investment, the developer of the Pak Beng Dam, was reported by the same news agency to have begun moving machinery to prepare the dam site and to set up workers’ camps in the same month.
 An official at the Lao Ministry of Energy and Mines told the agency that this was in anticipation of a PPA to be signed in May with EGAT.

 In January and April, at least two Thai companies, CK Power Plc (CKP), the power generation arm of CH Karnchang Plc and Gulf Energy Development Plc were reported by the Bangkok Post as having been involved with the project either as a constructer or a co-developer of the projects.

-They both claimed “clean energy” and “carbon neutrality” promotion as the reason to join the projects.
+They both cited the promotion of “clean energy” and “carbon neutrality” as the reason for joining the projects.